-Bosnia: LCD-IED NERP plan implementation triggers construction of new power plants, Chinese financing14.
-January 2016. / SEE Energy News
+Bosnia: LCD-IED NERP plan implementation triggers construction of new power plants, Chinese financing, SEE Energy News

 National Emission Reduction plan which Bosnia submitted to Energy Community includes the plan of decommissioning the old coal fired power plants units, also the modernization of some.
 However long term energy independence strategy and electricity balance projections presume the construction of new power plants.

 The construction of new production facilities is important both for the stability of the electric power sector and for the survival of mines in Bosnia.
 Gov strategic objective is to build replacement thermal power capacities and the capacities from renewable energy resources reads the Gov of BiH federation energy action plan.

 The units 3, 4, 5 and 6 within the TPP “Tuzla” will be shut down periodically as from this year until 2027.
 Their lifetime slowly expires, and the construction of new Unit 7 has not started yet.
 The construction of one plant takes from four to five years.
 If the construction does not begin during this or the following year, BiH could have problems with electricity supply.